HarshNVyas/Chess-in-JAVA/README.md

 ![chess_set](https://upload.wikimedia.org/wikipedia/commons/6/6f/ChessSet.jpg)

-If yoou are new and want to get familier to the rules of the game kindly refer the given wekipedia link: https://en.wikipedia.org/wiki/Rules_of_chess
+If you are new and want to get familier to the rules of the game kindly refer the given wekipedia link: https://en.wikipedia.org/wiki/Rules_of_chess

 Cookies and their respective names are given below: